FestivalsHindu Culture

 While most of us know the song, many do not remember the Hero of the song, Dulla Bhatti.
 Today, let us take you through the story of Dulla Bhatti, the Robinhood of Punjab.

-The story begins during the Mughal era when a centralized land revenue was applied on all croplands.
-People of then united Punjab were unhappy with this rule and 2 brave, local zamindars stood up for the people.
-Farid, a Muslim Rajput and his father Bijli fought against this unfair rule and subsequently executed by the Mughals for their impunity.
+The story begins during the Mughal era when a centralized land revenue was applied to all croplands.
+The people of the united Punjab were unhappy with this rule, and 2 brave, local zamindars stood up for the people.
+Farid, a Muslim Rajput and his father, Bijli, fought against this unfair rule and were subsequently executed by the Mughals for their impunity.

 Significance Of Lohri